A walk around the Acropolis

 Our visit to the Acropolis and environs will begin at the Thission electric subway station, past the antique bazaar and the crowded cafés and restaurants, immersed in colours, sounds and aromas.
 After five minutes we reach the entrance of the archaeological site of the ancient agora, the marketplace.
 Here we admire the Stoa of Attalos and the Temple of Hyphaestus.

 We return to Thission and follow Agion Asomaton Street, turning left at Apostolou Pavlou Street.
 Walking past the tall trees and tables of the local cafés, we soon reach the Herakleidon Street plateau.
 This area, a magnet for the young and the hip, buzzes with life.
-Be sure not to miss the Stable, and if you’re into modern art, a visit to the Herakleidon Museum is a ‘must’.
+If you’re into modern art, a visit to the Herakleidon Museum is a ‘must’.

 We continue our stroll up Apostolou Pavlou Street, and above us to our left we can see the Sacred Rock, the Propylaia, the Erechtheion and the Parthenon.
-A slight turn leads us to the terrace of the Filistron restaurant, with its incredible view of the Acropolis.
-A few steps further and we see the Thission Summer Cinema, a picturesque throw-back to the past and a summer entertainment spot for modern-day Athenians.
+A few steps further and we see the “Thission” Summer Cinema, a picturesque throw-back to the past and a summer entertainment spot for modern-day Athenians.
 Just above the cinema we see the Church of St. Marina and the dome of the Athens Observatory.

 Continuing, we pass the cinema and at Eginitou Street, we find the entrance to the archaeological site of Pnyka, the birthplace of democracy.
 Admission is free, so be sure to stop by.